rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 For Dedications, see X.X.X.X.

 **ALT note: where did dedications go?
-A search in the Drive folder for DCRM(B) Re-write doesn't get anything. in the RBMS PS, this said to look at 2.3.4.1, under Other Title Information.**
+A search in the Drive folder for DCRM(B) Re-write doesn't get anything. in the RBMS PS, this said to look at 2.3.4.1, under Other Title Information**.

 **If dedications are no longer in Other title information (which it doesn't seem to be in the drafts), I propose either omitting it or the following, noting that it doesn't cleanly divide into Books - Not Books)**